-The service provided facilities for birth partners of women and birthing people to attend the birth and provide support.
+The service had suitable facilities to meet the needs of women and birthing people's families.
+The birth partners of women and birthing people were supported to attend the birth and provide support.

 Assessing and responding to risk

 Staff did not always assess, monitor nor manage risks to women, birthing people and babies.
 Opportunities to prevent or minimise harm were missed as the service did not operate effective and timely triage processes.
 The service did not facilitate timely access to appropriate birth settings for women and birthing people.